Glen and Susanna

 I (Susanna) came to New Zealand from the UK in 2010, with a Masters degree in Sustainability & Environmental Consultancy from University of Leeds.
 While in the UK I worked for a ‘sustainable buildings’ company where, among other things, I studied to be a ‘Code for Sustainable Homes’ assessor (similar to Homestar in NZ).
 Since being in New Zealand, I have also studied towards a certificate in ‘Ecological Building and Design’, which focused on creating homes that are not just sustainable, but are also healthy for their occupants to live in.

 The Eco-Retreat welcomed its first guests in November 2018.
+You can see our story of the build by clicking here.

 I (Susanna) grew up in England, and first visited Te Anau during a back-packing trip in 2010.
 I instantly fell in love with it and deemed to be ‘the most beautiful part of the most beautiful country in the world’.
 I was fortunate enough to be able to move here in 2012, once I’d gained my NZ residency, and since then I’ve held many tourism-focussed positions, including a season sharing my knowledge of Fiordland with visitors at the Fiordland National Park Visitor Centre, and two years managing Fiordland Cinema (its movie, ‘Ata Whenua’ is a definite ‘must see’!).
 I’ve also spent many years in voluntary community committees, organising internationally-renowned events such as as the ‘Kepler Challenge’, and the ‘Te Anau Tennis Invitational’.
 I’m now extremely grateful to be able to spend every waking moment with our young children, and to help guests to enjoy our little piece of paradise.